dogusgunes68/task-manager/README.md

 # TASK MANAGER
 ### Task manager is developing for admin user can assign some tasks to the other users.
+This project is like jira.

 ## Technologies and Frameworks